uozuAho/yatzyTopDown/dev_log/red_green_refactor_log/999_conclusion.md

 **Good for**
 - designing software
+- 'just in time' design: no large up-front design effort
 - writing readable code & tests
   - e2e tests are readable for non-tech people
   - the application is clearly specified by runnable e2e tests